 Travelling alone is most definitely not a young person’s game.
-Surveys show us that solo travellers are most likely to be 75 years and over.
+Surveys show that solo travellers are most likely to be 75 years and over.
 If you think about it, it's easy to see why.
-It's a time of our lives where we typically have fewer commitments and more disposable income.
+It's a time when we typically have fewer commitments and more disposable income.

 Often, our 60s and beyond bring about significant life changes, too, from retirement to the kids leaving home.
 We may also find ourselves travelling or living alone for the first time in years, through choice or otherwise.
-Whatever your circumstances, it doesn't mean your dreams to see the world should be put on hold.
+But, whatever your circumstances, it doesn't mean you should put your dreams of seeing the world on hold.

 So, in the spirit of adventure and individualism, let’s explore the best singles holidays for over 60s.
 Get ready to dive into the where and the how.
 But first, why should you consider a singles holiday in the first place?

 A singles holiday is a holiday where you travel solo.
 That may be due to choice or circumstances beyond your control.
 The great thing about them is that they're organised so you can meet up with other single travellers.
 That means you'll meet like-minded people with something in common.